What is Financial Wellness?

 Here are some tasks you need to prioritize and work towards:

-- Create a will to ascertain rightful owners of your assets
+- Create a will to ascertain the rightful owners of your assets

 - Prepare a balance sheet with your assets/liabilities, share it with someone you trust